Profile Training Jobs Using Amazon SageMaker Debugger - Amazon SageMaker

 Deep learning operations and steps might operate in intervals of milliseconds.
 Compared to Amazon CloudWatch metrics, which collect metrics at intervals of 1 second, Debugger provides finer granularity into the resource utilization metrics down to 100-millisecond (0.1 second) intervals so you can dive deep into the metrics at the level of an operation or a step.

-If you want to change the metric collection time interval, you need to add parameters for profiling to your training job launcher.
-If you're using SageMaker Python SDK, you need to pass the profiler_config parameter when you create an estimator.
-To learn how to adjust the resource utilization metric collection interval, see Construct a SageMaker Estimator with SageMaker Debugger and then Configure Debugger for Monitoring Resource Utilization.
+If you want to change the metric collection time interval, you can add a paramter for profiling configuration to your training job launcher.
+For example, if you're using the SageMaker Python SDK, you need to pass the profiler_config parameter when you create an estimator object.
+To learn how to adjust the resource utilization metric collection interval, see Code template for configuring a SageMaker estimator object with the SageMaker Debugger Python modules in the SageMaker Python SDK and then Configure settings for basic profiling of system resource utilization.